zdid/arexx2hass/README.md

 Ztype==$q&&id==$i&&time==$S&&v==$v&&rssi==$r&&missing==$w
 ```
 A template of the rulefile.txt file is present in the data directory after the first boot

 2) otherwise (easier and not recommended) indicate by parameter the network address of the bs1000 by the parameter box of arexx2hass (address) in HA:
 - parameters->Devices and services->MQTT->devices->ArexxBridge

 #### Installation with a BS5xx
-The BS5xx must be connected to a rpi with an operating system that recognizes the BS5xx (bullseye) (the most recent ones do not recognize it (incident to submit to Arexx))
+The BS5xx must be connected to a rpi (32 bits, arm/v6 or arm/V7, not on arm64) (RPI 3 4 5 on arm64 distribution not run) (incident is submit to Arexx))
 On the arexx site you have to download the specific module rf_usb_http_rpi_0_6 https://arexx.nl/com-old/templogger/html/nl/software.php (also present in the linux directory).
 See on github

-as for the BS1xxx the rulefile.txt file is necessary but also the device.xml file.
+As for the BS1xxx the rulefile.txt file is necessary but also the device.xml file.
 When Arexx will have solved the problem of assigning the USB device, the module can be executed directly on the docker.
 Arexx to home assistant by MQTT bridge for RFXtrx433 devices.